neva-dev/gradle-fork-plugin/README.md

    gradlew fork
    ```

-2. Predefined configuration named *props* with the purpose of creating initial configuration before building project (generating *gradle.properties* file).
+2. Predefined configuration named *props* with the purpose of creating initial configuration before building project (generating *gradle.user.properties* file).
 In detail, it will:
-    * Prompt to fill or update all variables detected in template file located at path *gradle/fork/gradle.properties.peb*.
+    * Prompt to fill or update all variables detected in template file located at path *gradle/fork/gradle.user.properties.peb*.
     * Combine prompted variable values with template file to finally save a file containing user specific properties (like repository credentials etc).

     Executable by command line: